microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-messages-delta.md

 ---
 title: "List channel messages: delta"
 description: "Retrieve the list of messages (without the replies) in a channel of a team.
 By using delta query, you can get new or updated messages in a channel.
-To get the replies for a message, call the list message replies or the get message reply API. "
+To get the replies for a message, call the list message replies or the get message reply API."
 localization_priority: Priority
 author: "hikum"
 ms.prod: "microsoft-teams"